Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 ## Web Server

-To be able to access to your application from the Internet, you should use Nginx.
+To be able to access to your application from the Internet, you should use _Nginx_.
 Change the content of `/etc/nginx/sites-enabled/default` with the following:
 ```
 server {